Overview

 The most common cause of a thoracic aortic aneurysm is hardening of the arteries (atherosclerosis).
 This condition is more common in:

-• Men older than 60 years of age
+- Individuals 60 years of age or older

 The minimally invasive procedure uses endografts, a hollow, fabric-covered tube that takes the pressure off the aorta.
 This lets blood pass through it without pushing on the weakened, bulging artery.